+[following period, as well as the graph, overlap with maddalena’s]

-Once the curves have been calibrated, a key point to understand is how to export the related information from Excel to the Front Office Systems (Murex for example) which expect a set of market quotes as input.
+Once the curves have been calibrated, a key point to understand is how to export the related information from Excel to the Front Office Systems (Murex for example) which expects a set of market quotes as input.
 This passage is called contribution process in which all new quotes bootstrapped, for quoted and non-quoted maturities, are identified internally by a specific RIC (Reuters Identification Code) and finally sent to the front office systems.